PRINT and GO Resource Sale

 by Curriculum for Autism

-IEP Goals: Given a picture of an object to sequence by size (small, medium, large), STUDENT will sort the pictures by size, with 80% accuracy, in 4 out of 5 opportunities, by MONTH, YEAR.
+IEP Goals: Given two sets of objects as displayed in a ratio, STUDENT will match the set of numbers which represents the objects shown to match each ration, with 80% accuracy, in 4 out of 5 opportunities, by MONTH, YEAR.